stephanielees/time-series-classification-on-sensor-data/README.md

   * Logistic regression

 Three notebooks are included in this repository.
+1. tps_apr2022_rocket focus on ROCKET as a feature extractor.
+The video is [here](https://youtu.be/0c0YNWo9Xyg)
+2. shapelet_tslearn focus on Shapelets to transform the dataset.
+The video is [here](https://youtu.be/u69v5gm_zBk).
+Note that I didn't set the seed for learning shapelets, so the shapelets visualizations in this notebook may look a little bit different than what you see in the video.
+But that doesn't affect the model performance.

-The video for models with low AUC is [here](https://youtu.be/LCIpAKJKrQ8).
+3. The video for models with low AUC is [here](https://youtu.be/LCIpAKJKrQ8).
 In that video I also share my opinion about what we can learn from this project.